-Self-Control: exhibits ability to be quiet, still, and attentive when appropriate; does not demonstrate or lose temper when frustrated.
+Self-Control: exhibits ability to be quiet, still, and attentive when appropriate; controls temper and exercises self-discipline in all areas of school life.

 Sociability: works and plays well with others; shows charity towards all.

 Grade Change Request Policy

 A student requesting a change in his grade is required first to see the instructor.
 If he feels intervention is necessary, he is then to submit a formal request to the Dean of the High School within two (2) weeks of the date that grades are released to students.
 Documentation should include any discrepancies in grades, corrected tests, quizzes, homework, essays, etc., and a written statement explaining why a grade change is necessary.
 The student will be notified in writing regarding the outcome after meeting with the instructor and the Dean of the High School.